ecfm/CMU-MultimodalSDK/README.md

 The resulting `mosei_facet_n_words` is still a `Dataset` object, but now it contains 2 types of features.

-The data of any `Dataset` object can be accessed as if it is a nested dictionary.
+The data of any `Dataset` object can be accessed as if it is a nested python dictionary.
 It has three levels. **The first level of keys are the names of the features it contains**, i.e 'embeddings', 'facet', 'covarep'.
 This may look a bit redundant for single-feature `Dataset`, but it is useful when you have multiple features in one `Dataset`.

 ```python
 >>> mosei_facet.keys() # the first hierarchy of the nested dict is the feature names